-If your husband is a yes-Man in work for example, over time he can become frustrated with all the faking and sucking up.
+If your husband is a Yes-Man in work for example, over time he can become frustrated with all the faking and sucking up.
 This can cause a guy to want to vent his frustrations, and the first in line to hear his feelings is normally his wife or partner, or maybe the kids.
 He may not know why he is frustrated.
 He may even blame something else as a cause of his frustration.
 I remember one case of a couple in this situation.
 He worked in a business and became a Yes-Man to the boss.
 At the same time he was becoming very controlling at home.
 The connection was this.
 He felt he was losing himself to his job by agreeing to jump for them all the time and by being afraid to say no. He was becoming controlling at home in order to prove that he still was in control at home even though he under control at work.
 It caused him to be agitated easy, and quite difficult for his wife to deal with.
 Eventually through understanding the situation, they made changes by simply starting to say no to overtime, and speaking his mind in a tactful way in work.

 How to not be a YES-MAN